shithi30/Predict_Missing_BizTypes_NLP/README.md

 <p align="center"><img width="600" alt="c4" src="https://github.com/shithi30/Prediction_of_Missing_BizTypes_NLP/assets/43873081/14e5d7c2-a0f6-4564-8f0c-4f277d61a0db"></p>

-The models predicted 40% (missing) business types.
+The models identified 40% (missing) business types.
 The Growth & Marketing team thus gained the capability to custom-message these merchants as per the needs of their respective businesses.

 *Note: Not all data/models/parameters are revealed, due to org's governance policy.*